eugenkyky/test_repo/README.md

 2. Long-term memory - not an expensive resource.

 #### HTTP caching
-We can't cache HTTPS traffic
+In my approach I use https for protect transmitting a secret code.
+We can't cache HTTPS.

 #### Serving very big files
 See download and upload file optimization section